Press Kit

 info@danwalkercomposer.com

 The Canberra Choral Society (CCS) originated in 1952 with a small group of people who began singing together for their own pleasure and musical advancement.
 Since then, the CCS has developed into an auditioned symphonic choir and has become one of the most innovative and exciting choirs in the nation’s capital.
 CCS usually presents four concerts a year, including - since 2011 - an annual 'Come and Sing' program in which up to 120 non-auditioned singers from the broader community rehearse with the choir and perform a major concert with professional soloists and orchestra.
-CCS commissions and premieres new works to add to the choral repertoire, and continues to explore collaborative partnerships with community music groups in the region, including an annual concert with the National Capital Orchestra, which this year was the highly acclaimed The Armed Man on Saturday 5 July in Llewellyn Hall.
+CCS commissions and premieres new works to add to the choral repertoire, and continues to explore collaborative partnerships with community music groups in the region, including an annual concert with the National Capital Orchestra, which this year will be on Saturday 4 July in Llewellyn Hall.
 See: https://canberrachoralsociety.org/about/

 Photo: Peter Hislop